Essent MI Premiums Under QM

 Note: A loan that is not a QM can still be appropriate as long as a reasonable, good-faith determination has been made that the borrower is able to repay.
 You can continue to use the same underwriting guidelines you have used in the past to make loans that have generally performed well, as long as you document the information you considered.
 You can learn more about the ability-to-repay (ATR) requirement at consumerfinance.gov/.

 Disclosure: The above table has been prepared for general information purposes only.
 It is not intended as and should not be relied upon as legal advice.
 There is uncertainty with regard to the upfront portion of the Refundable BPMI Single, as the QM rule does not define “pro rata.”
-The Consumer Financial Protection Bureau (CFPB) staff have informally noted that the interpretation of “pro rata” is governed by any applicable definition in state law or contract, and in the absence of such, they offered a perspective that a pro rata refund is one that is proportionate to the remaining policy life.
-While Essent’s five-year cancellation schedule has been approved by state insurance regulators as generally providing pro rata refunds, there remains uncertainty, which may ultimately be resolved in the various courts in which loan-level litigation may be pursued, or by more formal regulatory guidance from the CFPB.
+CFPB staff have informally indicated that the interpretation of “pro rata” is governed by any applicable definition in state law or contract, and in the absence of such, they offered a perspective that a pro rata refund is one that is proportionate to the remaining policy life.
+Given this statement by the CFPB and because our refund schedule is based on only a 5-year term, we believe our refundable single premiums should be included in the QM Points and Fees Calculation.